QiduFu/SQLDatabasesWithPython/README.md

 <a name='3'></a>
 ## Results
-Content below presents and visualizes the answers to the questions in the introduction.
+Below presents the project results through the two different codes files.

 <a name='3.1'></a>
 ### 3.1 Project 1
-Project 1 read an iTunes export file in XML and produce a properly normalized database
+Project 1 ([code file](https://github.com/Qidu-Quentin-Fu/SQLDatabasesWithPython/blob/1f7decb91c4a9d9d64e362569c27e2560a0d03c1/tracksProject1.py)) read an iTunes export file in XML and produce a properly normalized database

 **Image 1**